 Acknowledge that the situation is not ideal.
 Giving auditors firsthand experience in your plant is preferable, but for the time being, it’s not always practical.
 Discuss what will happen to the tapes after the audit is over too so that your management team stays on the same page regarding disposal or preservation.

 Interviews play a critical role in the audit process, and they will continue to serve auditors’ interests.
 Migrate interviews to a virtual platform, and use teleconferencing apps to schedule and conduct them.

-Increase the Transparency of Your Business
+Increase the Transparency of Your Business through Audits

 The world has changed in a very short time, which has led companies like yours to adopt new policies to curb the potential spread of COVID-19.
 An audit offers the perfect opportunity to reexamine those new guidelines.
 Boosting your transparency provides a way to achieve this goal.

 More departments and individuals should receive leeway to report deviations they see in the production process.
 Clarify your expectations for reporting in all aspects of production, including:

 Building trust with your employees within this new structure will put you on the right path toward solving any audit issues that may be uncovered.
 The goal of giving the public a reliable supply of needed products will become an achievable aim as a result.

 Continuing the audit process and running it smoothly is critical to public health.
 Companies must continue to uphold the supply chain for essential resources so that people receive the provisions they need during this difficult time.

 If you have questions about audits during COVID-19 or want assistance getting ready for an upcoming audit, contact Regulatory Compliance Associates® Inc. We can put our expertise to work for you.